joshpters/SunsetHills/README.md

     return sunsetHillsOutput;
 }
 ```

-This project was created using Bootstrap 4.5, HTML5, CSS3, and JavaScript.
-All logic & JavaScript DOM changes were custom coded for this project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.